nawraahmed/memory_game/README.md

 ***

 ### ***Description***
-#### I made this game using HTML, CSS, and JavaScript.
-It's a simple memory game
+#### I created this memory matching game using HTML, CSS, and JavaScript.
+It has 2 themes, the first one is about my experiense in General Assembely.
+The second theme of the game is inspired by magic and tarot cards, where players match different symbols.
+It features a custom background, a countdown timer, and win/lose screens.
+The game is designed with multiple levels, starting with an introductory screen that navigates to the first level.
+Players must match all pairs before time runs out

 ***
 ### ***Technologies***
 * Front end and design
     * Figma
+    * illustrator
+    * HTML
     * CSS

 * Logic